 (e) the rate of any weekly training allowance.

-[Section 158F inserted by No. 42 of 2004 s.
+[Section 158F inserted: No. 42 of 2004 s.
 119.]

 158G.
 Directions given under s.
 158F or 158I, duties of employers and insurers as to

 (1) An employer or insurer who receives a direction under section 158F or 158I must comply with the direction within the time specified in the direction, or such longer period as may be subsequently specified by WorkCover WA but not exceeding 30 days.